dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 Compose YAML file for your Drupal 6, 7 and 8 project automatically.
-So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to the YAML file.
+So you can start developing your normal Drupal projects that doesn't require any specific configuration immediately and in case you may need some custom configuration you can make your changes directly to that YAML file.

-Most of our Docker images configurations can be changed on runtime, in practice this means that if a developer for example needs to allocate more memory than the default is set to for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.
+Most of our Docker images configurations can be changed on runtime when a container starts.
+In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to make another PHP image just to change memory limit.
+After the changing the configuration he can just restart the containers.

 So that a developer